anildwarepo/MLInferencingAzure/README.md

 Asynchronous machine learning inferencing involves using Azure Service Bus and Azure Machine Learning endpoints to handle large-scale data processing in a non-blocking manner.
 This approach is beneficial for scenarios where immediate responses are not necessary, and processing can be queued and handled as resources become available.

+This repository provides a step-by-step guide to setting up an asynchronous inferencing pipeline using Azure Service Bus and Azure Machine Learning endpoints.
+The key components include:
+* Prebuilt machine learning model artifacts.
+The model is a telco churn prediction model.
+* Azure Machine Learning workspace and environment configurations.
+* Azure Machine Learning endpoints for synchronous and asynchronous inferencing.
+* Prebuilt scoring file for synchronous and asynchronous inferencing.
+The same does both.

 ### Referencing Architecture

 ![](./MLEndpointswithAsyncInferencing.drawio.png)